jvmf1/sword/README.md

 unsuccessful
 unsuccessfully
 # you can set a distance with -d flag
-$ sword -p /path/to/wordlist -d 1 successfull
+$ sword -f /path/to/wordlist -d 1 successfull
 successful
 successfully
 # you can also pipe into sword